 Here is a look at how effective the “Beo Gam” was in Indochina:

-Interestingly enough, Colombia, Turkey, Iran, and Red China switched to duck hunter-ish schemes for a time in the 1970s and early 1980s, proving the last nails in the coffin for the pattern in military service.
+Interestingly enough, Colombia, Turkey, Iran, and Red China adopted duck hunter-like schemes for a time in the 1970s and early 1980s, effectively sealing the fate of the pattern in military service.

 Colombia frog duck hunter camo called “Tigrillo” circa 1980s.
 Note the Galil